 About Barbara Scheiber

-Barbara Scheiber has been writing since she was a child growing up in the Washington Heights section of New York City, where one of her joys was writing and putting on plays with neighborhood friends.
+Barbara Scheiber (1922-2021) began writing as a child growing up in the Washington Heights section of New York City, where one of her joys was writing and putting on plays with neighborhood friends.
 She graduated from Vassar shortly after Pearl Harbor, joining two classmates in a plan to organize local community support for the war effort.
 Their work led them to Clarion, Iowa, where her writing about the success of their innovative project came to the attention of Eleanor Roosevelt, who invited the young women to dinner at the White House to describe their experience to President Roosevelt.

 She turned to her long-held dream of writing fiction after participating in workshops with Doris Grumbach and Shirley Cochrane.
-Her short stories have been published in numerous publications including the Antietam Review, Whetstone, and Oasis Journal, and included in the anthology Amazing Graces (Paycock Press, 2012).
-Her writing has garnered recognition including Best Fiction from Oasis Journal and Whetstone, a fiction award from the Maryland Arts Council, and nomination for a Pushcart Prize.
+Her short stories were published in numerous publications including the Antietam Review, Whetstone, and Oasis Journal, and included in the anthology Amazing Graces (Paycock Press, 2012).
+Her writing garnered recognition including Best Fiction from Oasis Journal and Whetstone, a fiction award from the Maryland Arts Council, and nomination for a Pushcart Prize.